Frequently Asked Questions

 As a precaution, I do not perform cosmetic tattooing on pregnant women.
-Also, I cannot treat if you have been on Accutane and have not been off the medication for at least 12 months.
-If you have any autoimmune disorders or health conditions that you feel might affect the pain, healing or result, please consult your doctor.
+Also, I cannot treat you if you have been on Accutane and have not been off the medication for at least 12 months.
+If you have any autoimmune disorders or health conditions that you feel might affect the pain, healing or results, please consult your doctor.
 Certain circumstances will sometimes require a doctor's note to move forward.

 How long does cosmetic tattoo last?

 Cosmetic tattoo treatments are considered permanent and will not wash off, however, they will fade over time and will need to be refreshed to maintain the desired look.
 Frequency of sessions depends on a number of factors including: the pigment color used (lighter colors fade faster), lifestyle, sun exposure, health of skin, medications, health conditions, old permanent makeup, metabolism etc. Please note that final results CANNOT be guaranteed as each unique skin type will hold pigments differently and break down at different rates.
 I will re-evaluate how your skin has received the pigment at your second session and make any changes necessary.
 Additional sessions are not uncommon for cosmetic tattoo procedures.
-Your second session can be booked no sooner than 6-8 weeks after the initial appointment and is $50.
+Your second session can be booked no sooner than 6-8 weeks after the initial appointment and is $100.
 Additional sessions will be charged according to the current pricing.
 Previously tattooed areas may require additional appointments, and consultation is required beforehand.
 I have full discretion on who I take on as a client.
-Refer to menu for more specifics on individual services.
+Refer to service menu for more specifics on individual services.